 Electricity

-Repair Category 2
+Repair Category 1

-Notes While there does appear to have been some upgrading, aspects of the electrical installation are dated and suspect in places, including electrical fittings of mixed style and age and one or two loose sockets.
-The system should be checked by an NICEIC/SELECT registered electrician and upgraded if necessary.
-Further issues may be identified that are not readily visible.
+Notes No tests have been undertaken of the system and a visual inspection did not reveal any obvious signs of any significant defects or deficiencies that might suggest there could be major issues with the system.
+There does appear to have been some recent upgrading that has included the installation of a modern consumer unit, although electrical fittings are of mixed style and age and there do seem to be only a limited number of power outlets in some of the rooms.
+The electrical installation was however checked in September 2025.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.